mongoid/mongoid-history/README.md

 Mongoid-history tracks historical changes for any document, including embedded ones.
 It achieves this by storing all history tracks in a single collection that you define.
 Embedded documents are referenced by storing an association path, which is an array of `document_name` and `document_id` fields starting from the top most parent document and down to the embedded document that should track history.

 This gem also implements multi-user undo, which allows users to undo any history change in any order.
 Undoing a document also creates a new history track.
-This is great for auditing and preventing vandalism, but is probably not suitable for use cases such as a wiki.
+This is great for auditing and preventing vandalism, but is probably not suitable for use cases such as a wiki ( but we won't stop you either).

 Stable Release
 --------------